jina-ai/jina-hub/segmenters/nlp/SpacySentencizer/README.md

 SpacySentencizer is one segmenter used in the NLP domain.
 It splits the text on the doc-level into sentences on the chunk-level with spaCy as the backend.

 ## Usage:
+**Users are expected to download spaCy model before using this segmenter.
+To download the model, please refer to this page https://spacy.io/usage/models**
 The splitting technique is divided into two different approaches:
 1) Default Segmenter: Utilizes dependency parsing to determine the rule for splitting the text.
 For more info please refer to https://spacy.io/api/sentencizer.
 2) Machine Learning-based Segmenter: Utilizes SentenceRecognizer model trained on a dedicated data created for sentence segmentation.
 For more info please refer to https://spacy.io/api/sentencerecognizer.

 The following code snippets show how to use it as a segmenter.

 Users can use Pod images in several ways: